Spare tire and rim of some sort I had my first flat..

 1. Electric Rich

-Electric Rich Member
+Electric Rich Active Member

 I'm also now convinced.
 Local wrecker in Adel reckons he has a few FG Falcon spares, so I'm off on Friday to collect one AUD75.